wandb/terraform-aws-wandb/FAQ.md

 #### Are there any service quotas w.r.t AWS?

-> All the default limits specified under the Service Quotas section here: https://docs.aws.amazon.com/general/latest/gr/eks.html would be the default for W&B services as well.
+> All the default limits specified at the [AWS Service Quotas](https://docs.aws.amazon.com/general/latest/gr/eks.html) page would be the same defaults for W&B services.

 #### Kubernetes FAQs